 In closed session, Council reviews grant applications needing special consideration.
 These include grant applications recommended by staff or Council for high or low program priority; foreign grant applications; grant applications with human subject or animal concerns, or unresolved issues concerning the inclusion of women, minorities, or children in clinical studies; appeal letters; and grant applications with concerns regarding the recommendations of the initial review group.

-Both Council members and NCCAM staff may identify applications needing discussion or action.
+Both Council members and NCCIH staff may identify applications needing discussion or action.
 Any Council member may raise an application for further discussion prior to or during the meeting of the Council.